staeter/work-in-progress/dialogue.md

 1. **Empathic**: Support peoples physical and mental wellbeing, foster honesty, empathy, inclusiveness and constructive communication.
 2. **Optimistic**: Builds confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
 3. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
-4. **Expressive**: Provide spaces and tools for creative expression and knowledge sharing and embrace diverse voices and experiences.
+4. **Expressive**: Provide spaces and tools for collaborative content production, creative expression, public discourse and knowledge sharing.
-5. **Informative**: Create community-driven systems for news gathering, investigation and reporting that highlights biasses.
+5. **Informative**: Create community-driven systems for news gathering, investigation and reporting able to highlights biasses.
 6. **Democratic**: Make bottom up, collective human organizing and decision-making more efficient and accessible than centralized systems both at local and global scales.
 7. **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering their technical knowledge, economical status, cultural background, physical and mental disabilities, language, literacy and every other possibly hindering factor.
 8. **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.